tequdev/evernode-docs/docs/source/sdk/hotpocket/reference/contract-protocol.md

 ### Send outputs

-For the [user output](../../../platform/hotpocket/users.md#user-outputs) file descriptors, the dapp receives a map of users with their file descriptors.
-The contract outputs are passed via each user's output file descriptor from the dapp.
+For the [user output](../../../platform/hotpocket/users.md#user-outputs) file descriptors, the DApp receives a map of users with their file descriptors.
+The contract outputs are passed via each user's output file descriptor from the DApp.
 The positioning of the output file descriptors inside the `users` object can be observed in the previous section which is about `reading users' inputs`.

-When sending messages to the users, the HotPocket dapp should serialize the message accordingly based on the type of the message and the protocol that is used (BSON or JSON).
+When sending messages to the users, the HotPocket DApp should serialize the message accordingly based on the type of the message and the protocol that is used (BSON or JSON).
 This serialized message is written into the user output file descriptor as an array of two buffers.
 The first element of the buffer array contains the byte length of the serialized content (message length is in [Big Endian format](https://www.ibm.com/docs/en/epfz/5.3?topic=control-bigendian-littleendian-attributes)).
 The other element will be the serialized content.

 ```
 [